mireillefares/VAAnimation/README.md

 # Multimodal Generation of Upper-Facial and Head Gestures with a Transformer Network Using Speech and Text
 ## Authors: Mireille Fares, Catherine Pelachaud, Nicolas Obin

 **Abstract**: We  propose  a  semantically-aware  speech  driven  method  to generate expressive and natural upper-facial and head motion for Embodied Conversational Agents (ECA).
 In this work, we tackle two key challenges: produce natural and continuous (i) head  motion,  and  (ii)  upper-facial  gestures.
 We  propose  a model that generates gestures based on multimodal input features:  the first modality is text, and the second one is speech prosody.
-Our  model  makes  use  of  Transformers  and  Con-volutions to map the multimodal features that correspond to an utterance to continuous eyebrows and head gestures.
+Our  model  makes  use  of  Transformers  and  Convolutions to map the multimodal features that correspond to an utterance to continuous eyebrows and head gestures.

 The following videos show our model's predictions simulated on the Virtual Agent GRETA: